ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 4 - Ghost server.md

         > [!WARNING]
         > **The container image must be prepared to be run by a non-root user**\
         > To be able to run a container with a non-root user, its image must have been prepared explicitly to be run with such user.
-Before running a container with a non-root user, investigate if its image has been already prepared for it, and which user is using to configurate the pod accordingly.
+Before running a container with a non-root user, investigate if its image has been already prepared for it, and which user is using to configure the pod accordingly.

     - The `automountServiceAccountToken` is another security option related to how Kubernetes gives access to its control plane API.
 For pods that are not supposed to use the control plane API, you can block their access to that API by not linking them with [the security token of the default `ServiceAccount` existing in their namespace](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/).
 This essentially disables the capacity of the pod to authenticate with the Kubernetes control plane, effectively blocking its access to such API.

     - The `hostAliases` block allows adding entries to the `/etc/hosts` file of the pod generated by this StatefulSet.
 Since Ghost needs to find its own `url` active, and there is no external DNS service resolving its hostname, it is necessary to enable it within the pod's `/etc/hosts` file.

       The `ip` value is the static IP of the Traefik service through which the Ghost server will be reachable.
-The `hostnames` list has the two hostnames entered [in the `url` and `admin.url` parameters of the Ghost configuration file](#ghost-server-configuration-file).
+The `hostnames` list has the hostname specified [in the `url` parameter of the Ghost configuration file](#ghost-server-configuration-file).

     - In the `volumes` block you have the three storage resources needed in this Ghost server pod: